Skip to main content

 Entity Structure

-// src/models/todos.rs
+// src/models/todos.rs (generated with fluent API)

-pub struct Model {
+impl Model {

 }

-Generating Entities
+Generating Models

-# Run migrations and generate entities
+# Run migrations and generate models

 kit db:sync